yuvraaj2002/AI-Notes/Deep Learning/Text/LSTM.md

 ### [What do you mean by cell in LSTM](#)

-A cell is a rectangular memory blocks which take 2 things as input ( Cell state and Hidden state )
+A cell is a rectangular memory blocks which take 2 things as input ( Cell state and Hidden state ) and then by using these states and 3 gates (Input, forget and Output gate) it update these cells states.

 ### [What do you mean by gates in LSTM and explain working of each type of gate](#)